corintio/plexflix/README.md

 │   └── ...
 ├── data
-│   ├── gmedia                     - This is where your media will be mounted from GDrive │   ├── backups                    - Folder that store the daily backups │   ├── downloads                  - Used by transmission for downloads │   └── ...
+│   ├── gmedia                     - This is where your media will be mounted from GDrive │   ├── local                      - New files are staged here before being uploaded │   │   └── downloads              - Used by transmission for downloads │   ├── backups                    - Folder that store the daily backups │   └── ...
 └── logs                           - Logs for most apps
 ```